cbain-igs/gemma_importer/README.md

 # gemma_importer

-This script creates an expression, gene, and column metadata file for a given GEMMA dataset.
+This script creates an expression, gene, and column metadata file for a given GEMMA dataset and compresses it to be uploaded to NEMO easily.

 Compressed data files from HTTP responses are also generated at the moment, this will be changed soon.